ShapeShiftOS-WIP/material-components-android/docs/theming/Color.md

-To make it easier to implement color harmonization to ensure visual cohesion in any M3 themes with dynamic colors enabled, MDC-Android provides the following `MaterialColors` helper method in the `com.google.android.material.color`
+To make it easier to implement color harmonization to ensure visual cohesion in any M3 themes with dynamic colors enabled, MDC-Android provides the following `MaterialColors` helper method in the `com.bottombar.navigation.material.color`
 package:

 In your application class or activity/fragment/view, call: